jonghyeonk/log_repairing_extension/README.md

 # Anomaly Reconstruction

 This repository shows an extended version of the Pattern-based Anomaly Reconstruction (PBAR) method [1].
+(We are preparing to submit a paper with this extended version to a journal.)

 ## Prepared Data1 - 5 artificial logs
 We used 5 types of process models including small, medium, large, huge, and wide refered from [2] to generate artificial logs.